 Whether you’ve just popped a Dream Dinners entrée into the oven or spent an hour or more cooking a meal from scratch, you want your family to enjoy their time together while eating.

 Yet nothing’s more frustrating than having kids gulp down food in mere minutes, fuss through a meal or otherwise be uncooperative during dinnertime.
 It can be especially tough with babies, toddlers and preschoolers.
-Their hunger comes on its own schedule, not often in sync with the family meal.
+Their hunger comes on its own schedule, not often in synch with the family meal.
 Juggling your own cooking tasks with their demanding needs can turn a daily event from calm to chaotic.